whorfian/whorfian/posts/tech/Layouts.md

 Raw speed in typing (as well as comfort) has a lot to do with technique.
 One of the easiest ways to improve both comfort and eventually speed is to improve technique.

 I did this by introducing alt fingerings.
 This means you change what finger you use for a key based on the context: the keys before and after.
 Tons of fast typists do this intuitively and don't think much of it.
 Some do it a ton.
 Some barely do it at all.
 There are enough fast typists that *don't* do it (ex: Kathy) that I don't think you could argue that it's a requirement for high speed; it just makes typing flow much more naturally.
-Sean and Izanagi are examples of incredibly fast typists with **very** dynamic typing styles.
-Most of their keys could be pressed by any of 2-3 fingers.
+Sean, Chak, and Izanagi are examples of incredibly fast typists with **very** dynamic typing styles:

+Me: How dynamic is your style?
+Chak: Very.
+Probably a 9/10 on how dynamic it is.

+Me: How often do you alt finger?
+Izanagi: I alt finger like everything.

 If you alt finger a lot with qwerty, I think you can circumvent its worst issues: high consecutive finger usage and high travel distance.
 Consecutive finger usage comes up a lot in qwerty: `sw ed ec fr gr tr br rv nh hu hy ny my nu mu ju ki lo`, etc. as well as their reverses.
 Some of these may already not be a problem for you because you implement a common alt fingering of some type.
 Ex: many people use left index for c, either index for b, either index for y, right middle for u, etc.